latent-to/developer-docs/docs/keys/proxies/index.md

 # Proxies: Overview

-This page introduces the proxy pattern used in Bittensor and explains how it enables secure delegation of account permissions for specific classes of calls.
+This page introduces the proxy pattern used in Bittensor (and other Substrate-based chains, as it is inherited from the Substrate layer) and explains how it enables secure delegation of account permissions for specific classes of calls.

----

 ## What is a proxy?